Town-by-Town Tour of Oklahoma Route 66

 - Kamp’s Grocery (1910) with Milk Bottle Building across the street on Classen, an early alignment.

-- Near 66: Cowboy Hall of Fame & Western Heritage Center; Okla.
-County Line Restaurant, with trap doors and fake doors providing hiding and escape for gangsters such as Pretty Boy Floyd; Bricktown Historic District; OKC National Memorial to Murrah Building bombing.
+- Near 66: Cowboy Hall of Fame & Western Heritage Center; Bricktown Historic District; Oklahoma City National Memorial honoring the Murrah Building bombing.

 - Established 1948 by developer CB Warr.